Lea County Courts – A Practical Guide to Court Records and Services

 Email: LCDCRecords@leacounty.net

 Statewide criminal history checks.
 The New Mexico Department of Public Safety Law Enforcement Records Bureau maintains the state criminal history repository.
-To obtain an individual’s arrest record information, submit a notarized Authorization for Release of Information form along with a $15.00 fee (money order or cashier’s check payable to the Department of Public Safety).
-For a Police Certificate of Good Standing (typically used for immigration purposes), the combined fee is $33.00.
+To get an individual's arrest record, submit a notarized Authorization for Release of Information form along with a $15.00 fee (money order or cashier's check payable to the Department of Public Safety).
+A Police Certificate of Good Standing — typically used for immigration purposes — has a combined fee of $33.00.
 Processing takes 7 to 15 working days.
 Mail requests to:

 Address: 4491 Cerrillos Rd., P.O.
 Box 1628, Santa Fe, NM 87504-1628